-We have audited the accompanying parent company only balance sheets of Power Wind Health company only statements of comprehensive income, changes in equity and cash flows for the years ended December 31, 2022 and 2021, and notes to the parent company only financial statements, including the summary of significant accounting policies (collectively "the parent company only financial statements").
+We have audited the accompanying parent company only balance sheets of Power Wind Health company only statements of comprehensive income, changes in equity and cash flows for the years ended December 31, 2024 and 2023, and notes to the parent company only financial statements, including the summary of material accounting policies (together "the parent company only financial statements").

-Industry Incorporated (the "Company") as of December 31, 2022 and 2021, and the related parent material respects, the financial position of the Company as of December 31, 2022 and 2021, and its financial performance and cash flows for the years ended December 31, 2022 and 2021, in conformity with the requirements of the Regulations Governing the Preparation of Financial Reports by Securities Issuers.
+Industry Incorporated (the "Company") as of December 31, 2024 and 2023, and the related parent material respects, the financial position of the Company as of December 31, 2024 and 2023, and its financial performance and cash flows for the years ended December 31, 2024 and 2023, in conformity with the requirements of the Regulations Governing the Preparation of Financial Reports by Securities Issuers.

-In our opinion, the parent company only financial statements referred to above present fairly, in all
+In our opinion, the parent company only financial statements referred to above present fairly, in all and Attestation Engagements of Certified Public Accountants and the Standards on Auditing of the